Understanding and Addressing Homelessness

 Racism and Homelessness

 Structural racism is a major cause of homelessness in the U.S., as evidenced by the stark racial disparities in who experiences it.
-Systems of advantage based on race shape risk for homelessness and effectiveness of homelessness interventions.
-To fully understand and address homelessness, we have to understand the historic and ongoing barriers to housing for people of color—particularly Black and Indigenous individuals and families— and acknowledge advantages for White people.
+Systems of advantage based on race shape risk for homelessness, the health consequences of experiencing it, and the effectiveness of interventions.
+To fully understand and address homelessness, we have to understand the historic and ongoing barriers to housing for people of color.

 Publications